That411Guy/Ark-SA-Ptero-Egg/readme.md

 Uploading the Egg
 Use the link here to create a new egg https://pterodactyl.io/community/config/eggs/creating_a_custom_egg.html

-Here is a link to download the egg.

 Be sure to allocate the port needed before creating a server.

 Create a new server and choose the resources for the server.